Business Scaling

 Without data entry, systems would be unable to store or process any information, making it impossible to carry out many digital tasks we rely on daily.

-The Difference of Automated and Manual Data Entry
+The Difference Between Automated and Manual Data Entry

 In a nutshell, manual data entry is all about typing in data by hand.
 Automated data entry, on the other hand, uses technology to speed things up.